 Notes: Graph based on national survey findings from the National Police Wellbeing Service (Oscar Kilo) and Durham University [5-7].
-Measured on a 0-10 scale.

 Findings from the 2018 Police Federation Demand, Capacity and Welfare Survey [10] indicated that 62% of police officer respondents had been exposed to a potentially traumatic incident within the prior 12 months.